skalenetwork/documentation/developers/getting-started/beginner.md

 To use your SKALE Chain in the SDKs, you will need to use the provided account with test ETH.
 See the README in the SDK for this pre-funded account.
 For Testnets, you will need your wallet account with the SKALE TestNet ETH tokens.
 Do this by using the SKALE Faucet to receive 0.5 test ETH.

-<note>NOTE: Transactions run on SKALE are gas-less; however, for a user to process transactions on your SKALE Chain their wallet will need to contain a small amount of test ETH.
-[Read more about SKALE ETH.](/developers/skale-chain-eth.adoc)</note>
+NOTE: Transactions run on SKALE are gas-less; however, for a user to process transactions on your SKALE Chain their wallet will need to contain a small amount of test ETH.
+[Read more about SKALE ETH](/developers/skale-chain-eth).

 <button>[Get Testnet ETH](https://faucet.skale.network/)</button>